UKCloud/documentation/articles/vmware/vmw-how-upload-media-iso-flp.md

 ---
 title: How to upload ISO or FLP media
-description: Shows you how to upload ISO (CD/DVD) and FLP (floppy disk) media within the vCloud Director/VMware Cloud Director Tenant Portal
+description: Shows you how to upload ISO (CD/DVD) and FLP (floppy disk) media within the VMware Cloud Director/vCloud Director Tenant Portal
 services: vmware
 author: shighmoor
 reviewer: shighmoor